 Posture: Posture is a key to correct running form and will directly help target your trouble spots.
 As you run your body should be perpendicular to the ground.
 Your head and shoulders should not be leaning to far forward or back.
 As you run concentrate on moving your hips forward and everything else will follow.

 Relaxed Body: Keeping your body relaxed especially your upper body will help you conserve energy.
 Think of your upper body as being smoothly carried along since its your legs that are doing most of the work.
+Keep your shoulders relaxed.
+It’s easy for them to start a hike up to your ears.
+Especially if you are beginning to feel sluggish do a quick shoulder check.

 Arms: Your arms can help you be speedy or they can help conserve your energy stores.
 In a long distance run, you will want to keep your arm swing to a minimum since an over-pronounced swing (such as when you sprint) will take up large amounts of energy.
+Don’t bring your arms across your body when you are running.
+Keep them in a forward and backwards motion.

-Other Proper Running Techniques:
+Other Correct Running Form Techniques:

 As you begin to run your need of using a larger amount of your lung